 More than 3,000 jobs available in financial services, as sector averaged 4.7% growth in first 3 quarters: MOM

-The Ministry of Manpower's Job Situation Report also noted that from April to October, 60,000 jobseekers were placed under SGUnited jobs and skills package.
+The Ministry of Manpower's Jobs Situation Report also noted that from April to October, 60,000 jobseekers were placed under the SGUnited jobs and skills package.

 SINGAPORE: There are about 3,010 available jobs in the financial services sector as at end-November, the Ministry of Manpower (MOM) said on Thursday (Dec 17).